mhendrey/TritonsProngs/docs/siglip_vision.md

 The SigLIP paper claims an ImageNet accuracy of 83.2% on the validation data of ImageNet.
 They paper notes some tweak to the prompts and a few other details to improve peformance.
-The numbers quoted below had just a single round of iterating on the prompt to use.
+The numbers quoted below had just a few rounds of iterating on the prompt to use.

 ### Results